elevate/mysql/Instructions.md

 mkdir /home/server-data
 mkdir /home/server-data/mysqldata

-#Add the config file my.cnf (in the root of this repository) to another directory on the host, for example:
+#Add the config file my.cnf (in the root of this repository) to another directory on the host

-/home/server-cfg/my.cnf
+## for example:  /home/server-cfg/my.cnf

 vim /home/server-cfg/my.cnf
 (paste in the contents, adjust as you see fit)